MahhmoudRefat/DayOrganizer/README.md

 <h1 align="center">Day Organizer App </h1>
+<h2 >Day Organizer App </h1>
-<h3 >The Day Organizer App is an Android application that helps users organize and manage their daily tasks, events, and appointments efficiently.
+The Day Organizer App is an Android application that helps users organize and manage their daily tasks, events, and appointments efficiently.
-Features </h1>
+Features
     Create, edit, and delete tasks, events, and appointments.
     View tasks and events in a daily, weekly, or monthly calendar view.